Seasonal driving hub

 Driving in heavy rain – Both your visibility and stopping distance are severely affected when you drive in heavy rain.
 Extreme rain conditions will also mean you need your windscreen wipers to work, so replace them if they are worn or damaged.

 Driving in flood water – Torrential rainfall can cause streams and rivers to overflow, you might soon find yourself driving in floods.
 Take care because it only takes 2 foot of moving water to sweep a car away, accidents can and do happen so do not take risks when driving in flood water.

 Driving in fog – Driving in dense fog affects your driving perception and can be quite stressful.
 Follow our advice for what to do in these hazardous driving conditions.

-Driving in high winds – Driving in extreme windy conditions brings falling trees on the roads, you also need to be aware of high sided vehicles that may get blown into your path.
+Driving in high winds – Driving in extremely windy conditions brings falling trees on the roads, you also need to be aware of high sided vehicles that may get blown into your path.